raspberrypilearning/mandala/en/step_2.md

 --- /task ---

-You should see a shape sprite that looks a bit like a flower petal.

-You will use `my blocks`{:class="block3myblocks"} to create a pattern with this shape.

 --- task ---

 Go to `My Blocks`{:class='block3myblocks'} and name your blocks (we have called it `pattern:`{:class="block3myblocks"}).
 Click **add a label** and call it `repeat`{:class="block3myblocks"}.
 Then click **Add an Input** to create the **parameter** called `repeat`{:class="block3myblocks"}.